everycure-org/matrix/docs/src/onboarding/index.md

 As well as single models, the pipeline has the capability to deal with *ensembles* of models trained with resampled synthesised training data.

+!!! info
-> 🔎 The step *check model performance* only gives a partial indication of model performance intended as a quick sanity check.
+    The step *check model performance* only gives a partial indication of model performance intended as a quick sanity check.
 This is because, in general, the ground truth data alone is not a good reflection of the data distribution that the model will see while performing its task.
 The evaluation pipeline must be run before making conclusions about model performance.

 #### Evaluation